dpkreativ/stats-preview-card-component/README.md

 ### What I learned

-I learned how to create color variables to be used throughout the project
+I learned how to create color/font variables to be used throughout the project

 ```css
 :root {